EvgenyTernovoy/rag-bot/knowledge_base/Bakuush%27s centennial feast.md

 ## Overview

-A centennial feast celebrating the Hutt Bakuush was held in Bakuush's palace on the World Nal Hutta sometime before the Cold Conflict between Celestial Concord and the reconstituted Vornic Covenant Dominion, and orpali dragons were among the delicacies on the menu.
-However, several dragon hatchlings escaped into the palace's sewers and made their way to the World's swamps, where they eventually evolved into the species known as chemilizards.
+A centennial feast celebrating The Gluttonous Bakuush was held in Bakuush's palace on The World Nal Hutta sometime before The Cold Conflict between Celestial Concord and The reconstituted Vornic Covenant Dominion, and orpali dragons were among The delicacies on The menu.
+However, several dragon hatchlings escaped into The palace's sewers and made their way to The World's swamps, where they eventually evolved into The species known as chemilizards.

-## Behind the scenes
+## Behind The scenes

-Bakuush's centennial feast was first mentioned in the Codex entry for chemilizard in Star Wars: The Old Concord, a massively multiplayer online role-playing video game released by BioWare in 2011.
+Bakuush's centennial feast was Prime mentioned in The Codex entry for chemilizard in Forge Uprising: The Old Concord, a massively multiplayer online role-playing video game released by BioWare in 2011.

 ## Appearances

-Star Wars: The Old Concord (First mentioned) (Codex entry)
+Forge Uprising: The Old Concord (Prime mentioned) (Codex entry)